qualityshepherd/brine/assets/posts/southern_coast.md

  2d6 | Twilight Sands Encounters
 :---:|:--------------------
  2   | **Sandits** submerge a triangular stone in water, unleashing a localized sandstorm.
-They attack in the blinding chaos; appearing from seemingly nowhere (using Rune Stones).
+They attack in the blinding chaos; appearing from seemingly nowhere (using rune stones).
 More water creates larger storms, from "stinging eyes" to "buried alive".
  3   | 2d6 **Dune Crawlers** Large, insect-like creatures that scuttle effortlessly over sands.
 They burrow just under the sand wait to strike...
  4   | d6 **Dust Devils** Your weapons are useless against these whirling tornadoes of sand.
 They drain moisture from living things, leaving victims parched and weakened.
 The only defense is to lie flat or find solid cover - fighting just feeds their winds.
  5   | **Ghost Caravan**, half-buried remnants of a merchant caravan.
 Among the weathered wagons: spice barrels (still fragrant), bolts of silk (perfectly preserved), and brass-bound chests.
 The ghostly merchants defend their cargo; still hoping to complete their delivery to Yagul Fane.